-The after-hours trading period begins where the regular trading day leaves off.
+After-hour trading is stock trading that occurs after the normal close of the trading session.
+Ordinarily, stock trading begins at 9:30 am ET and ends at 4 pm ET, Monday through Friday.
+The after-hours trading period begins following the close of regular trading at 4 pm and ends at 8 pm.
 Trading after hours may appeal to investors who have limited time to trade during the day or want to take advantage of overnight market movements.

 If you’re new to trading stocks or even if you know some of the investing basics, aftermarket trading can still be a confusing concept to understand.
 Understanding what happens with the stock market after hours can help answer those questions.